 An ETF is a type of fund that owns a specific type of assets.
 SPY is the worlds largest ETF.
 The fund buys the 500 stocks listed on the S&P500 index.
 The funds results mirror that of S&P500.

 A covered call ETF works in a similar way but put out Call options to increase the yield the fund gets each year.
 This increase the yield the fund gets when the market is going down or stands still but limits the upside in a bull market.

-The only downside is if the stock quickly increase in value during the maturity of the option.
-In this situation the ETF will be forced to sell their shares for a price below market value when the option is exercised.
+The only downside is if the stock quickly increases in value during the maturity of the option.
+In this situation, the ETF will be forced to sell their shares for a price below market value when the option is exercised.
 This limits the upside.
-The ETF will still make money but not as much as they would have made if they hadn’t put out the call option.
+The ETF will still make money but not as much as it would have made if they hadn’t put out the call option.